The American Automobile Industry in World War Two

 This Sanborn fire map shows the Howe plant in 1954.
 Note that the yellow building marked "W HO" is missing in the satellite view below.
 However, the outline of where it once stood is visible.
 Image added 3-29-2022.

 The former Howe plant at 1402 West 22nd still exists.
-Note that three of the buildings have green roofs and one a black one.
+Note that three of the buildings have green roofs and one has a black one.
 Image courtesy of Google Maps.

 Currently, the facility is owned by a local wrecker service and is being used as a vehicle storage yard.
 This photo is looking east.
 The smallest of the three buildings can plainly be seen.
 The building to the right or south of it that has the vehicles parked along the side of it is not obvious.
 It is a lean-to type building and is the one with the black roof in the Google Maps image.
 The outline of the foundation of the "W HO" building can be seen in the middle of the photo.
 Author's photo.

 The buildings with the green roofs are steel.
-The current or a past owner spent the money to reroof these buildings.
-This would imply that there was or are items of value inside that need protection from the elements.
+One of the subsequent owners spent the money to reroof these buildings.
+This would imply that there were or are items of value inside that need(ed) protection from the elements.
 Author's photo.

 Author's photo.